orbitrs/orbit-analyzer/DEVELOPMENT.md

 Our CI workflow is inspired by the reusable `rust-ci.yml` workflow from the `orbit-workflows` repository but includes custom modifications to handle the orbitrs dependency:

 1. We create a special directory structure that mirrors our local development environment
-2. We check out both the orbit-analyzer and orbitrs repositories
+2. We check out both the orlint and orbitrs repositories
 3. We set up necessary system dependencies for building

 This customization ensures that: